Residents celebrate Christmas

 When the weather warms and the sun shines in Central Illinois, our residents enjoy the fresh air outside in our private courtyard.
 This secure space allows residents to enjoy BBQ cookouts, the outdoor swing, or the sensory flower gardens created by the Springfield Garden Club.
 Plants chosen for the garden offer a variety of textures and aromas, attracting hummingbirds and butterflies.
 Sounds from the water feature create a calm throughout the courtyard.

 Mary Bryant Home employs excellent chefs and cooks who prepare three delicious and nutritious hot meals each day for those residents who choose to eat in the pleasant surroundings of our dining room.
 Meals include a selection of entrees, soups, salads, breads, and desserts.
-A licensed dietician is available to create special meal plans for those with dietary restrictions.
+A licensed dietician is on staff to create special meal plans for individual needs.

 Registered nurses (RN) and licensed professional nurses (LPN) are employed to assist the residents with their healthcare needs.
 CNA’s are on site around the clock and assist residents when requested with the following: